Let’s make the easiest and tastiest 15-minute cranberry sauce EVER! You can make it up to three days in advance too.

 Sure, you can buy it from a can, but once you try the homemade version, you will NEVER go back to store-bought!
 I love this sauce so much, that even if I’m not hosting dinner I make sure to bring some just in case the home I’m going to decides to take a shortcut with the canned version.

 I normally make mine with whatever oranges are available, but this year I decided to try clementines because of their burst of citrus goodness.
-If you can’t find clementines, just sub with whatever type of oranges look fresh.
+If you can’t find clementines, just sub with whatever type of oranges look and smell fresh.

 Don’t use canned orange juice because the zest is what takes this cranberry sauce to new heights!!
 This cranberry sauce can be made up to three days in advance and stored in the fridge.